The Lady of Shalott: Literature

 "The Lady of Shalott" has been adapted in various ways in later works of literature.
 Agatha Christie used the line "The mirror crack'd from side to side" as the title of her 1962 novel in which the poem itself plays a large part in the plot.
 In Lucy Maud Montgomery's Anne of Green Gables (1908), Anne Shirley reads various stanzas of the poem and acts out the Lady of Shalott's tragic end as she floats down the river.
 Patricia A. McKillip used an adaptation of the poem as a primary theme of her novel The Tower at Stony Wood (2000).
 Lisa Ann Sandell's novel Song of the Sparrow (2007) is a retelling of the story.
 Tennyson's poem is also used for narration and as a narrative device in Kaori Yuki's "Camelot Garden" (2008).
 In Jasper Fforde's novel One of our Thursdays Is Missing (2011), the Lady of Shalott appears as a character, possessing a mirror that allows characters in the Book World to see into the real world ("the Outland").
 In Half Sick of Shadows (2021) by Laura Sebastian, Elaine of Shalott is the main character and a close friend and advisor to King Arthur; the story primarily deals with the crowning of Arthur, but Elaine also has the ability to see future events through scrying at her loom.

+In Bernard Cornwell's Enemy of God (1996), the character of Elaine is conflated with Gwenhwyfach, the younger sister of Gwenhwyfar (Guinevere), who becomes delusional after falling in love with Lancelot.

 Quotations from the poem have been included in many novels, including Oscar Wilde's The Picture of Dorian Gray (1890), Eric Frank Russell's Next of Kin (1959), Muriel Spark's The Prime of Miss Jean Brodie (1961), Connie Willis' To Say Nothing of the Dog (1997), and Meg Cabot's Avalon High (2005).
 The poem is also mentioned by characters in several novels, such as Nancy Mitford's Love in a Cold Climate (1949), Bel Kaufman's Up the Down Staircase (1965), David Benedictus's Floating Down to Camelot (1985), Diana Wynne Jones' Hexwood (1993), Libba Bray's A Great and Terrible Beauty (2003), and Jilly Cooper's Wicked!
 (2006).

 Its various lines have been turned into book titles by authors such as Jessica Anderson (Tirra Lirra by the River, 1978), Sharyn McCrumb (Sick of Shadows, 1984), Robin Klein (All in the Blue Unclouded Weather, 1991), and Alan Bradley (I Am Half-Sick of Shadows, 2011).
 It also inspired the title of Elizabeth Bishop's poem "The Gentleman of Shalott" (1946).